Multi-copy Axion Transfer Function and Observational Implications of Effective de Broglie Scales: Introduction

 Further insights into the diversity of halo structures predicted in the multi-axion context are now being provided by the first cosmological simulations incorporating two axion species, where sufficient resolution can be achieved for two axion species differing by up to a factor of 5 in boson mass \citep{Luu2024, Pozo2025}.
-We can anticipate that such simulations will be generalized to higher mass ratios and additional axion copies, though generating the relevant initial density perturbations for each species may be difficult and time-intensive \citep{Preston2025MNRAS}.
+We anticipate that such simulations will be generalised to higher mass ratios and additional axion copies, even though generating the relevant initial density perturbations for each species probably is difficult and time-intensive \citep{Preston2025MNRAS}.

-In Sec.\ref{sec_linearregime}, using linear perturbation analysis, we provide a practical prescription for obtaining the multi-axion transfer functions that can be extended to an arbitrary number of axion copies and relative density contributions.
-We also demonstrate that the collective behavior of all copies is well described by an effective boson mass, $m_{\text{eff}}$, arising from mutual gravitational coupling on scales close to the halo Jeans scale.
-Consequently, the suppression of large-scale structure and the faint-end turnover of the galaxy LF are expected to be characterized simply by this effective boson mass scale.
+In Sec.\ref{sec_linearregime} we provide a practical prescription for obtaining the multi-axion transfer functions that can be extended to an arbitrary number of axion copies and relative density contributions based on a linear perturbation analysis.
+We also demonstrate that the collective behaviour of all copies is well described by an effective boson mass, $m_{\text{eff}}$, arising from mutual gravitational coupling on scales close to the halo Jeans scale.
+Consequently, the suppression of large-scale structure and the faint-end turnover of the galaxy LF are expected to be characterised simply by this effective boson mass scale.

-In Sec.\ref{sec_nonlinearregime}, we show that the notion of effective mass extends to the discussion of collective wave interference on smaller scales within dark matter halos (i.e., the non-linear regime), thereby determining the corrugation of critical curves in lensing and accounts for flux and positional anomalies of lensed images \citep{Chan2020, Amruth}, as well as the location of transient lensed stars \citep{TomKeith2024}.
-This effective boson mass depends on local relative axion densities, and can be determined by considering the axion species hinted at by dwarf galaxies \citep{Pozo2024PhRvD}.
-The inherent spatial variation in $m_{\text{eff}}'$, reflecting different degrees of radial concentration of the different mass copies, may also provide a distinctive lensing signature testable with future JWST observations.
+In Sec.\ref{sec_nonlinearregime} we show that the notion of an effective mass extends to the discussion of collective wave interference on smaller scales within dark matter haloes (i.e. the non-linear regime), thereby determining the corrugation of critical curves in lensing and accounting for flux and positional anomalies of lensed images \citep{Chan2020, Amruth}, as well as the location of transient lensed stars \citep{TomKeith2024}.
+This effective boson mass ($m_{\text{eff}}'$, not to be confused with $m_{\text{eff}}$ because they are defined in entirely different contexts) depends on local relative axion densities and can be determined by considering the axion species indicated by dwarf galaxies \citep{Pozo2024PhRvD}.
+The inherent spatial variation in $m_{\text{eff}}'$, reflecting different degrees of radial concentration of the different mass copies, might also provide a distinctive lensing signature testable with future JWST observations.